There is no AI-generated content on this web site.

-This web site is not currently very mobile friendly.
-It predates iPhones and other mobile devices for most of its content.
+It is not currently very mobile friendly, it predates iPhones and other mobile devices for most of its content.

 Maybe I can improve on this (with reasonable effort), but I'm not sure (I don't even have a smartphone to test with).